Coast guard investigates death of woman who plunged from cruise ship

 According to the cruise line, surveillance footage showed her "intentionally" going over a railing on the 11th deck and falling into the sea.

 "(She) was alone at the time," the statement said.
 Princess Cruises did not say when exactly the woman went overboard.
+In a statement to CNN Wednesday, the cruise line said she had "jumped," adding it wasn't possible to fall off a cruise ship.

+Taiwan Coast Guard didn't respond to CNN's requests for further comment, saying the case was "being investigated."

 The ship reversed course and sent out a search crew who found her body with the help of the Japanese coast guard.

 Once she was brought back on board, the ship's medical crew declared her dead.